-The disbursal of funds will be either in tranches/stages or as one-time payment depending on the nature and requirement of the project.
-The terms, conditions and timing of disbursement will be discussed and agreed upon in the memorandum of understanding with the entity before implementing the project.
+The disbursal of funds is either in tranches/stages or as a onetime payment depending on the nature and requirements of the project.
+The terms, conditions, and timing of disbursement are discussed and agreed upon in the memorandum of understanding with the entity before implementing the project.